Watch my TV segment on Fox's The Place below.

 Combined Bra Sizes: A/B, C/D, DD/DDD, 34 A/B, 34 C/D, etc

-This sizing is weird.
-It's a little better than the dress and shirt size type of sizing, but it has some problems.
+This sizing is kind of tricky.
+It's much better then dress and shirt sizing, but has some problems.

-In the picture above, the coral swimsuit sizing says 30/32 D. They're suggesting that a 30D and a 32D are the same or sister bra sizes.
+This sizing suggests that a 30D and a 32D are the same or sister bra sizes.
 This is completely untrue.
 A 30D is actually a cup size smaller than a 32D.
 Cup sizes aren't stagnant in each band size.
 A D cup is not the same in a 30, 32, 34, 36, and etc. As you go up each band size the D cup goes up a size.

 *One thing I do want to mention is I did find a swimsuit line that comes in sister sizes.
 So they do their sizing like this: 32D/34C/36B and 32DD/34D/36C.
 The D, C, and B cup are all the same size, and the DD, D, and C are all the same cup size.
 This just shows that cup sizes aren't stagnant in each cup size.
 With these types of swimsuits, what you get is a swimsuit that comes with an adjustable band so you can tighten or loosen it to accommodate your band size and wear the right cup size.
 This is a much better way to go.